storeon/storeon/README.md

 ### Events

-There are 3 built-in events:
+There are three built-in events:

 * `@init` will be fired in `createStore`.
-The best moment to set initial state.
+The best moment to set an initial state.
 * `@dispatch` will be fired on every `store.dispatch()` call.
-  Can be useful for debug.
+  Can be useful for debugging.
 * `@changed` will be fired every when event listeners changed the state.

-To add event listener, call `store.on()` with event name and callback.
+To add an event listener, call `store.on()` with event name and callback.

 ```js
 store.on('@dispatch', ([event, data]) => {